Holiday Illness Compensation Claims

-Most holidaymakers will be aware that they can claim if they develop food poisoning or other sickness whilst on holiday.
-Newspapers, radio stations and satellite TV channels are full of adverts imploring you to claim if you have developed a sickness bug whilst on holiday.
+Most holidaymakers will be aware that they can claim if they develop food poisoning or another sickness whilst on holiday.
+Newspapers, radio stations and satellite TV channels are full of adverts imploring you make a holiday illness claim if you have developed a sickness bug whilst on holiday.

 Why are holiday sickness claims so common these days?